googleapis/google-cloud-java/README.md

 libraryDependencies += "com.google.cloud" % "google-cloud" % "0.9.4-alpha"
 ```

-For GoogleAppEngine use case, see [more instructions here](./APPENGINE.md).
+For running on Google App Engine, see [more instructions here](./APPENGINE.md).

 Example Applications
 --------------------